 Registration is on a first-come first-served basis, so apply now to secure your spot!

 Birthright Israel offers the gift of a FREE, educational, 10 – day peer group trip to Israel for young Jewish adults between the ages of 18 and 26.

 The trip allows participants to meet new friends and make connections to Israel, its people, and the Jewish community.

-A bus group is formed with 40 participants from Canada, 8 Israeli peers, 2 staff members and a tour educator.
+A bus group is formed with approximately 30 participants from Canada, 8 Israeli peers, 2 staff members and a tour educator.